How to Start An Airbnb | Use Airbnb To Do Market Research

 If you’re a numbers guy then what you could is to add up all the listings and divide it by the total listings.
 For example, 30 listings at 150 a night = (30 * 150) / 30 = $150 dollars per average night.
 Again, it’s a bit tedious, but if you like numbers, then I’d go for it!

 There you have it!
 This is how you use Airbnb to do free market research!!
 Once you have decided to go into a market, then it’s time to create your listing.
-Be sure to read it here on how to best create and optimize your listing.
+Be sure to read my making money with Airbnb hosting, the most complete guide on the planet

 In my next blog, I will show you how to do research with a paid tool, which is way more thorough.
 If you’re like me who likes to minimize risks, then please check it out!